ceiling fan mounted on wood ceiling showing blade and motor housing

 Check the balance.
 If your fan wobbles, it could strain the motor, increasing amp draw.
 I fixed a wobbly fan with a balancing kit from the hardware store—it was a $5 fix!
 Lubricate the motor bearings if your fan allows it.
 My older fan has a port for oil, and a few drops every year keep it quiet and efficient.

 Inspect the wiring annually.
 Loose connections can cause electrical resistance, which bumps up the amp draw.
 I check my fan’s wiring when I clean it, just to be safe.
 If you notice flickering lights or odd noises, call an electrician to take a look.
+If the blades or housing look worn instead of electrically faulty, that’s a cosmetic fix, not an amp problem — see my guide to repainting a ceiling fan for a cheap refresh.

 Smart Ceiling Fans and Amperage